ualsg/hdb3d-code/README.md

 The workflow produces [CityJSON](https://cityjson.org) and [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) files.
 A byproduct of the process is a [GeoJSON](https://geojson.org) 2D dataset of HDB footprints.
-The files can be downloaded at the [data repository](https://github.com/ualsg/hdb3d-data).
+The files can be downloaded from the [data repository](https://github.com/ualsg/hdb3d-data).

 ![](hdb3d-c1_att.png)